Criminal Defense in Kansas City, MO

 If you do not follow the precise instructions a judge gives you, the judge may revoke your probation.
 This typically results in incarceration.
 Furthermore, depending on the nature of your violation, you may receive an additional sentence beyond your initial one.

 If you have received a probationary sentence in Kansas City, Missouri, the Division of Probation and Parole of the Missouri Department of Corrections will be responsible for your oversight.
-You’ll be expected to meet with your court appointed probation officer on a regular basis.
+You’ll be expected to meet with your court-appointed probation officer regularly.
 You may even have to submit to random drug searches.
 In addition, you’ll be expected to conduct yourself as an upstanding citizen by refraining from future criminal activities.
 As well as performing community service, and paying any restitution and court fees that the judge deems necessary.
 Violating your probation can have serious negative consequences.
 If you are arrested, you may have to appear before a judge at the U.S. Court of the Western District of Missouri.
 If the judge finds you to be in violation you could face jail time.
 If the violation is serious enough you could have your parole revoked.

 Typically, a probation officer manages your probation.
 This officer monitors your progress and compliance.
 He or she also files periodic reports with the court.
 Accordingly, if you do not comply with the terms of your probation, the judge is apt to know.
 Then he or she may then revoke your probation and send you to jail.
 A Kansas City, Missouri criminal defense attorney can help you with probation violations.